paolospoto/CB8/code-week/README.md

 - **Log In:** Implementation of a login system allowing user authentication.

+### Data Source

+- **Data:** The movies data for this project are sourced from a public API called MovieDB, which provides comprehensive details about a wide range of movies.

 ### Favorites Management

 - **Add to Favorites:** Functionality enabling authenticated users to add movies to their favorite list.